In Defense Of Christina Aguilera’s ‘Bionic,’ As She Readies The Release Of ‘Lotus’

 Another rising star that features prominently on the album is Switch, the producer behind Beyonce’s “Run The World (Girls).”
 He contributes a couple tracks, while indie-pop hipsters M.I.A., Santigold and Peaches all make an appearance.
 It’s an impressive line-up, but interestingly, they contribute some of the Bionic’s worst tracks.

 No stretch of time will improve duds like “Elastic Love,” “Monday Morning” or the grossly underwhelming title track.
 They don’t sound authentic, as far as Christina is concerned, and she comes across as the world’s greatest karaoke singer, belting out other people’s songs with impressive skill.
 The best of the bad lot is probably Switch’s “Bobblehead,” with its staccato beats and chanted lyrics.
 Iif Nicki Minaj recorded the track today it would be a huge hit.

-Speaking of the “Va Va Voom” singer/rapper, her Xtina collaboration “Woo Hoo” is even more ridiculous in retrospect.
+“Va Va Voom” singer/rapper, her Xtina collaboration “Woo Hoo” is even more ridiculous in retrospect.
 Who thought releasing a club banger about cunnilingus as the second single was a good idea?
 That kind of jaw-dropping commercial miscalculation is repeated time and again on the tracklist.
 Everyone except Janet Jackson has realized that spoken interludes are a terrible idea.